 In response to the increasing concern expressed by regulators, insurers, investors, customers and other communities of interest, and building on its historic success in reducing greenhouse gas emissions, Avalon has continued to evaluate the potential to become carbon neutral by 2050.
-In conjunction with climate change risk assessment, Avalon is investigating a wide range of opportunities and potential barriers to cost effectively achieving this, and is cautiously optimistic that a serious and realistic commitment to achieving this goal can be made.
+In conjunction with climate change risk assessment, Avalon is investigating a range of opportunities and potential barriers to cost effectively achieving this, and is optimistic that a serious and realistic commitment to achieving this goal can be made.
 A University of Toronto Capstone Master's study to assess this potential at Separation Rapids successfully identified an economic path forward to achieve this goal.
+Avalon believes this will give the project a competitive advantage in the ongoing efforts to obtain green investors and government research funding.
+It should also aid in getting government permits, anticipated to take less than a year.

-Being a recognized sustainability leader reduces costs and facilitates good relationships with Indigenous communities, which helps reduce risk of experiencing lengthy delays in receiving operating permits and approvals.
+Being a recognized sustainability leader reduces costs and facilitates good relationships with Indigenous communities, which can help reduce risk of experiencing lengthy delays in receiving operating permits and approvals.
 This also helps facilitate the acquisition of our social license to operate.
 Avalon believes that responsible users of our cleantech materials will require increasingly sustainable sources for their materials which we believe will provide Avalon with a competitive advantage in securing market access for its products.